 - Test responses to different promotions and adjust your marketing spend accordingly.

 - Remember that promotion isn't a one-way street.
 Customers expect you to pay attention to their interests and offer them solutions when they need them.

 Where will you sell your product?
-The same market research that informed your product and price decisions will inform your placement as well.
+The same market research that informed your product and price decisions will inform your placement as well, which goes beyond physical locations.
 Here are some considerations when it comes to place:

 - Where will people be looking for your product?